 3. Make a list of foods your family will really, truly miss when they are out-of-season.
 Then look for options on how to have those foods without buying them fresh at the grocery store off-season.
 Canned and frozen are the easiest way to start, either by canning and freezing your own, or buying canned/frozen instead of fresh at the grocery store.

 There are exceptions I will make, from time to time, for someone’s special day or a special meal.
-But so many foods are so much better when in season locally, that we don’t even want them from the grocery store.
+But so many foods are so much better when in season locally, that we don’t even want them from the grocery store out-of-season.
 They’re just not as flavorful.

 4. Take your time.
 This is a big change in the way many of us grew up eating, and it can be a bit of a shock to realize how many out-of-season foods we have taken for granted for our entire lives.
 The flip side of that coin is, when our favorite foods come back into season locally, we enjoy them with such pleasure and appreciation, we take care not to waste anything, and feel truly grateful to have such a bountiful feast spread before us each year.